 Learn more about the Master of Divinity »

 In the course of complying with the Academic Program for Priesthood Candidates, a student meets all requirements for the M.Div. degree.
 Because there are "surplus" credits in the Academic Program for Priesthood Candidates beyond what is applied toward the M.Div., a student may apply these additional credits toward the M.A. in Theology, either in the research or general format.

 Learn more about the Joint M.A./M.Div. »

 The Pre-Theology program is designed for students preparing for priestly ordination who possess an undergraduate Bachelor's degree or equivalent, but who do not have sufficient preparation in Philosophy and Theology.
 The Pre-Theology program provides a sequence of courses that satisfies all the preparatory requirements for admission to major seminary study in accordance with the United States Conference of Catholic Bishops' Program of Priestly Formation (Fifth Edition, 2005).

 An ICSST certificate program allows students to finish a discrete program of learning and obtain a credential for it.
 Other students may use a certificate program as a way of "testing the waters" prior to and/or en route to completion of a degree program.
 A certificate can be earned concurrently with a degree.
 Currently, ICSST offers the following certificates:

-Wives of deacons and deacon candidates are invited to journey together as a cohort in this program, which provides academic preparation in spirituality and a foundation for ministry, as well as opportunities for personal spiritual development.
+This certificate program is open to priests, deacons, religious, and lay men and women.
+Wives of deacons and diaconal candidates are invited to journey together as a cohort in this program, which provides academic preparation in spirituality and a foundation for ministry, as well as opportunities for personal spiritual development.

 Students in this three-year certificate program take courses in a wide range of theological disciplines and participate in retreats and workshops, learning their spiritual gifts, deepening their faith, and growing as a small group community of faith.